 Your new Ski-Doo snowmobile has been designed and built by industry experts in their field to the highest level of safety and quality to provide you with years of enjoyment.
 That said, it does require your utmost respect and attention to safety.

 1. Keep right at all times.
-Trails have two-way traffic with limited visibility sight lines, and often a narrow path through the forest or brush.
+Trails have two-way traffic with limited visibility sight lines, often a narrow path though the forest or brush.
 Pay attention to how tight or wide the trail path is and how far you can see on-coming traffic.

 2. A basic rule is to always be able to stop your sled within the distance you can see.
 Do not overdrive your ability to see what is around the corner, or over the hill.